projectcontour/gimbal/deployment/README.md

 The deployment also includes sample Network Policies which restrict access to Contour and Envoy as well as allow access from Prometheus to scrape for metrics.

-**NOTE**: The current configuration exposes the Envoy Admin UI so that Prometheus can scrape for metrics.
+**NOTE**: The current configuration exposes the `/stats` path from the Envoy Admin UI so that Prometheus can scrape for metrics.

 ## Deploy Discoverers